Skip to main content

 Component Framework

 Status: In progress.
-Part 1 (CLI Flag Decoupling) and Wave 1 (Component Framework in erigon-lib/app/) are complete.
-Waves 2–4 extract the 12 discrete components from the Ethereum struct.
+Part 1 (CLI Flag Decoupling) and Wave 1 (Foundation) are complete.
+Wave 2 extracts the framework and the first core components; Waves 3–4 complete the remaining extractions and packaging.
 Waves 5–6 (L2 infrastructure and rollup drivers) are deferred.
 See the Status table below.

 The Component Framework transforms Erigon's monolithic startup — an 800-line constructor and a 200-field god object — into a graph of independently activatable components.
 Each component has a typed provider, declares its dependencies explicitly, and follows a five-stage lifecycle.
 The framework resolves activation order automatically and assembles the right set of services at startup based on the requested node mode.